saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - When you override a function in Kotlin, the overriding function in the subclass is, by default, open to being overridden (as long as the subclass ismarked open).
 - If you do not want this, then use `final` keyword, then the function can't be overridden.
 - By requiring the explicit use of the open and override keywords, Kotlin requires you to opt in to inheritance.
 This reduces the chances of exposing classes that were not meant to be subclassed and prevents from overriding functions that were never meant to be overridden.
-- Every class in Kotlin descends from a common superclass, known as `Any`, without you having to explicitly subclass it in your code
+- Every class in Kotlin descends from a common superclass, known as `Any`, without you having to explicitly subclass it in your code.
+- Kotlin enforced immutability by forcing you to explicitly declare classes, properties, and methods to be open for extension/override.

 ```kotlin
 // Example of extandable class